-- ✓ Additional, providing new policy commitments, support, allocations of resources, or engagement to enhance burden and responsibility sharing.
-[Note that pledges implemented since 2019 demonstrating positive impact could be shared as either pledge updates on the pledges and contributions dashboard or as good practices on the GCR digital platform, and can be shared during the GRF.] - ✓ Quantifiable and measurable, where possible, providing an implementation timeline, and if relevant, costs, beneficiary data, and details of support provided or needed for implementation of the pledge, to facilitate and demonstrate positive impact. - ✓ Needs-driven, aligning the pledge with the key recommendations and the GCR principles and objectives and, where possible, matched (financial, material, and technical, or policy support for the implementation of policy commitments made by host countries).
+- ✓ Additional, providing new support, allocations of resources, or engagement to enhance burden and responsibility sharing.
+Current programmes and pledges demonstrating positive impact could be shared as either pledge updates on the pledges and contributions dashboard or as good practices on the GCR digital platform, and can be shared during the GRF. - ✓ Quantifiable and measurable, providing, where possible, an implementation timeline, costs, beneficiary data, and details of support provided or needed for implementation of the pledge, to facilitate and demonstrate positive impact. - ✓ Needs-driven, aligning the pledge with the key recommendations and the GCR principles and objectives and, where possible, matched (financial, material, and technical support for the implementation of policy commitments made by host countries).